chloecheng77cyc/Squirrel/README.md

  - This function shows the list of all squirrel sightings with links to edit and add sightings.
  - The link to Sightings is [here](https:///).

-## Update the sighting for specific squirrels
+## Update the sighting for specific squirrel
  - This function can be used to update the information of a specific squirrel.
  - It can be called by clicking the 'edit' button beside the squirrel.